 Multi-Family Housing.
-A structure or parcel of land containing more than one dwelling unit.
-(3-13-90)
+A structure containing more than two (2) dwelling units, whether or not such development includes a subdivision or resubdivision of the site.
+(3-13-90, 3-8-22)

 Net Tract Area.
 The total area of a parcel of land less wetlands, floodplain and steep slopes over twenty (20) percent.
 (3-10-15)